 The monitor supports a reduced power state.
-The reduced power state will be initiated if the monitor detects the absence of either the horizontal sync signal or the vertical sync signal.
+The reduced power state is initiated if the monitor detects the absence of either the horizontal sync signal or the vertical sync signal.
 Upon detecting the absence of these signals, the monitor screen is blanked, the backlight is turned off, and the power light turns amber.
-When the monitor is in the reduced power state, the monitor will utilize < 0.5 watts of power.
+When the monitor is in the reduced power state, the monitor uses <0.5 watts of power.
 There is a brief warm-up period before the monitor returns to its normal operating state.

-Refer to the computer manual for instructions on setting the energy saver mode (sometimes called power management feature).
+See the computer manual for instructions on setting the energy saver mode (sometimes called power management feature).